FrankensteinVariorum/fv-postCollation/README.md

 ### Run `P3-bridgeEditionConstructor.xsl`
 * **Input:** `P2-output` directory
 * **Output:** `P3-output` directory
-* In Bridge Construction Phase 3, we are up-converting the text-converted tags in the edition files into self-closed elements.
+* In Bridge Construction Phase 3, we are up-transforming the text-converted tags in the edition files into self-closed elements.
 We add the `th:` namespace prefix to "trojan horse" attributes used for markers.

 ### Run `P3.5-bridgeEditionConstructor.xsl`
+#### THIS STAGE SHOULD BE UNNECESSARY IN 2023
 * **Input:** `P3-output` directory
 * **Output:** `P3.5-output` directory
 * 2018-10-10 ebb: For stage 3.5 we need to reconstruct full collation chunks that have been subdivided into parts.
 For example, C08 was divided into parts C08a through C08j, often breaking up element tag pairs.
 Here we reunite the pieces so we can move on to up-raising the flattened elements in the editions.